SystemRDL/systemrdl-compiler/docs/dev_notes/rdl_spec_errata.rst

 -------------------------------------------------------
 In 16.2.1 - Table 32, the SystemRDL spec references an ```if`` preprocessor directive.
-Nowhere in SystemVerilog IEEE Std 1800-2012 is this defined, nor does the RDL spec does not offer an explanation for its semantics.
+Nowhere in SystemVerilog IEEE Std 1800-2012 is this defined, nor does the RDL spec offer an explanation for its semantics.

 **Resolution:**